hbsullivan/pig-dice/README.md

 newPlayer.tally(rollValue);
 Expected Output: 4

+Test: It will zero out turnTotal if roll value is a 0
+Code:
+const newPlayer = new Player (0,0);
+const rollValue = 0;
+newPlayer.tally(rollValue);
+newPlayer.turnTotal;
+Expected Output: 0

 ## Known Bugs

 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include: